assemblerflow/flowcraft/docs/create_process.rst

 The process class will contain the information that assemblerflow will use to build the pipeline and assess potential conflicts/dependencies between process.
-This class should be created in the :mod:`assemblerflow.generator.Process` module and inherit from the :class:`~assemblerflow.generator.Process.Process` base class::
+This class should be created in the :mod:`assemblerflow.generator.process` module and inherit from the :class:`~assemblerflow.generator.process.Process` base class::

     class MyProcess(Process):